 Advanced Image Settings

-Thumbnail and Preview Size: If you would like to adjust the size of the thumbnails and previews on your web page, you can click on the Advanced Image Settings button in the 4th page in the Web export wizard.
+Thumbnail and Preview Size: If you would like to adjust the size of the thumbnails and previews on your web page, you can select Advanced Image Settings on the fourth page in the Web export wizard.
 In the window that appears you can choose between three preset sizes for thumbnails and previews (Small, Medium, or Large), or you can set a custom size.

-- In the Custom pixel size text field, enter the maximum numbers of pixels for width/height.
-(For portrait orientation it will be height, and for landscape orientation it will be width.)
+- In the Custom pixel size text field, enter the maximum number of pixels for width/height.
+(For portrait orientation it will be height, and for landscape orientation, it will be width).